qutip/qutip/doc/introduction.rst

 Organization
 =============

 QuTiP is designed to be a general toolbox for solving quantum optics like problems.
-As such, the QuTiP framework is built a large (and ever growing) library of functions; from :func:`qutip.basis` to :func:`qutip.wigner`.
+As such, the QuTiP framework is built from a large (and ever growing) library of functions; from :func:`qutip.states.basis` to :func:`qutip.wigner`.
 The general organization of QuTiP, highlighting the important functions avalaible to the user is shown below.

 .. figure:: figures/qutip_org.png
    :align: center